Chamikajaya/java-masterclass/my-note.md

 #### SOLID Principles

-1)**Single Responsibility** ==> A class should have only one reason to change.
+1) **Single Responsibility** ==> A class should have only one reason to change.
 In other words, a class should have a single responsibility or job.
 If a class has more than one responsibility, it becomes harder to understand, modify, and maintain.

-2)**Open/Closed Principle** ==> A class should be open for extension but closed for modification.
+2) **Open/Closed Principle** ==> A class should be open for extension but closed for modification.
 This means that a class should be designed in such a way that it can be extended to add new functionality without modifying its existing code.
 This can be achieved by using inheritance, interfaces, and design patterns like the Strategy pattern.

-3)**Liskov Substitution Principle** ==> Subtypes must be substitutable for their base types.
+3) **Liskov Substitution Principle** ==> Subtypes must be substitutable for their base types.
 This means that if you have a base class and a derived class, you should be able to use objects of the derived class wherever objects of the base class are expected, without breaking the functionality of the program.(**In other words, if a code is expecting an instance of a superclass, it should be able to work with any instance of a subclass without any issues.**)

-4)**Interface Segregation** ==> It states that clients should not be forced to depend on interfaces they do not use.
+4) **Interface Segregation** ==> It states that clients should not be forced to depend on interfaces they do not use.
 In other words, larger interfaces should be split into smaller, more specific interfaces that are tailored to the needs of individual clients.

 5) **Dependency Inversion** ==> High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions. (**Components should depend on abstractions, not on concretions**) While the DIP is a principle that guides us towards better software design, Dependency Injection is a pattern that helps us implement and follow the DIP in practice.

+#### Null Pointer Exception & Using Optional class to handle it -->

+* A null pointer exception occurs when you try to access or manipulate an object reference that is null.
+In Java, null is a reserved keyword that represents a non-existent object.
+When you try to call a method or access a property of a null object reference, the Java Virtual Machine (JVM) throws a NullPointerException.
+We can try traditional null checks like if/else , try/catch blocks to handle null pointer exception but it is not a good practice to use them as they make the code more complex and harder to read.
+Instead, we can use the Optional class introduced in Java 8 to handle null values more effectively.

+* The Optional class is a container object that may or may not contain a non-null value.
+It is used to represent an optional value that may or may not be present.
+The Optional class provides methods to work with values that may be null, such as checking if a value is present, getting the value if it is present, or providing a default value if the value is not present.

+    ```

+    String myStr = null;
+        Optional<String> myOptional = Optional.ofNullable(myStr);  // Optional.ofNullable() method is used to create an Optional object with a given value, which can be null.

+        /*
+        if (myOptional.isPresent()) {

+            System.out.println(myOptional.get().length());

+        } else {
+            System.out.println("String is null");
+        }
+        */

+        // * Using a lambda expression 😊
+        myOptional.ifPresentOrElse(value -> System.out.println(value.length()), () -> System.out.println("String is null"));

+    ```